Skip to contents

 ...

 Arguments passed on to the corresponding spatial predicate function of sf.
 See geos_binary_pred.
+The argument sparse should not be set.

 Value